 See the software manual for details on the requirements for the control computer.
 The control computer can be connected using the provided USB cable (via the port marked "PC"), using the provided Ethernet cable ("LAN"), or using the internet if the engraver has been connected to it using the Ethernet cable.
-If the control computer is directly connected to the engraver, it should not be placed more than 15 feet (4.5 m) away in order to avoid possible interference to the signal on its line.
-Familiarize yourself with the software's image design features and laser control settings before using it to operate the laser.
+If the control computer is directly connected to the engraver, it should not be placed more than 4.5 metres (15 ft.) away in order to avoid possible interference to the signal on its line.
+Familiarise yourself with the software's image design features and laser control settings before using it to operate the laser.